Srikanth Kidambi and the importance of self-belief

 That match against Momota in Paris on October 27 at Stade Pierre de Coubertin was the turning point of sorts that Srikanth looked back at on Sunday night.
 And on Sunday night, Srikanth was speaking with a medal around the neck.
 Not just any medal.
 A silver medal at the World Championships.
 At Huelva 2021, he became the first ever Indian male shuttler to reach the final of Worlds.

-“I was always telling myself that I just need more matches.
-Getting better,” Srikanth told Badminton Europe.
+“I was always telling myself that I just need more matches,” Srikanth told Badminton Europe.
 “Last few tournaments have been good, from Paris I started playing really well.
 I couldn’t win there but the match against Momota in Paris was crucial.
 It really gave me huge confidence.
 I would have been much happier if I had converted that from 19-17 (in the decider).
 It was a similar scenario (to today).
 Then Germany, Indonesia...
 I played well, coming here [to Huelva].
 I didn’t really think about any medal, it was only about playing my best in the next match and take it from there.
 It really worked.”

 Even for Srikanth’s silver medal in Huelva, context is necessary.
 In his half of the draw, as early as the third round, Srikanth was the highest seeded player remaining.
 Kento Momota, Jonatan Christie and Anthony Ginting were absent from his half even before the tournament began.
 Srikanth did not face a single seeded opponent through the week.